kurotetsuka/thoughts/texts/on_mind.md

-## on mind :: the concept of mind and the partial illusion of the self
+## On Mind :: The Concept of Mind and the Partial Illusion of the Self

 ### outline
  - the mind is a concept